Medicine (short story): Superstition

 The short story relies heavily on symbols, namely that of traditional medicine and tradition to condemn the woes of a world that relies on superstitious values rather than embracing the virtues of modernization.
-To Lu Hsun, the persistence of such superstitious traditions is due to of ignorance as well as their persistent use by malevolent charlatans to profit off of this lack of knowledge.
+To Lu, the persistence of such superstitious traditions is due to of ignorance as well as their persistent use by malevolent charlatans to profit off of this lack of knowledge.
 The use of the fallen revolutionary's blood to strengthen Little Chuan's weakening body symbolizes an attempt to "preserve vitality"; when the cure fails, it demonstrates that this is not enough to better the woes present in Chinese society.
-Lu Hsun believes that modernization of thought and practices could be achieved through literature.
-Through the theme of superstition, Lu Hsun aims to demonstrate that the only real path to a better future is the one offered by modern medicine and revolutionary thought, rather than tradition.
+Lu believes that modernization of thought and practices could be achieved through literature.
+Through the theme of superstition, Lu aims to demonstrate that the only real path to a better future is the one offered by modern medicine and revolutionary thought, rather than tradition.

 Search for meaning

 "Medicine" is an investigation of human nature as well as a critique of "Chinese conception of Man".
-Lu Hsun creates characters that are emblematic of the different kinds of individuals he identifies within Chinese society, and explores their respective subjectivities while inquiring as to their conception of the self and their place in modern China.
+Lu creates characters that are emblematic of the different kinds of individuals he identifies within Chinese society, and explores their respective subjectivities while inquiring as to their conception of the self and their place in modern China.
 He aims to unearth the implications of the human condition and how it affects these individuals' identities.
 For the writer, traditional portrayals and conceptions of man are incompatible with modernity.
 He thus aims to popularize a conception of Man that is viable in modern times.
 Lu Hsun ultimately views human nature as absurd and as failing to provide any kind of meaning.

 Cannibalism

 The consumption of another's blood is reported by the characters of "Medicine" as being able to treat Little Chuan's ills by imbuing him with the fallen revolutionary's life force.
 Revolutionaries used blood to heal the suffering of society, but the nation healed its own son with the blood of a revolutionary.
-As a revolutionary writer, Lu Hsun used this sad story to cure people's ignorant and numb spirit and thought.
-The image of the executed prisoner being fed to another is used by Lu Hsun to evoke the oppressiveness of Chinese society and its exploitation of the members who are part of its society.
+As a revolutionary writer, Lu used this sad story to cure people's ignorant and numb spirit and thought.
+The image of the executed prisoner being fed to another is used by Lu to evoke the oppressiveness of Chinese society and its exploitation of the members who are part of its society.
 It is a sort of state sanctioned instance of cannibalism, where man feeds upon man and stunts the nation's growth.
-This is why revolutionary ideas are key to Lu Hsun: old, traditional institutions are portrayed in this story as feeding on younger, more modern thought processes that are trying to emerge.
+This is why revolutionary ideas are key to Lu: old, traditional institutions are portrayed in this story as feeding on younger, more modern thought processes that are trying to emerge.
 In order for the nation to grow, antiquated notions (including traditional conceptions of illness and health) must be disposed of and replaced by modern conceptions of being.
-Lu Hsun hoped that people would wake up and embrace the changes of times rather than become numb.
+Lu hoped that people would wake up and embrace the changes of times rather than become numb.